-The Bledlow-cum-Saunderton Neighbourhood Plan
+Bledlow-cum-Saunderton

-Bledlow-cum-Saunderton is a rural parish with a population of approximately 2,500 people living in about 1,000 houses spread over an area of around 101/2 square miles.
+Bledlow-cum-Saunderton is an attractive rural parish with a population of approximately 2,500 people living in about 1,000 houses spread over an area of around $10\frac{1}{2}$ square miles.

 The built environment of the parish is made up of the villages of Bledlow, Bledlow Ridge and Saunderton.
-There are also a number of hamlets and scattered housing surrounded mainly by farmland and woodland.
+There are also several hamlets and some scattered housing surrounded mainly by farmland and woodland.

 The Parish is served by the A4010 to the East and the B4009 running across the North of the parish with a network of minor roads connecting the villages - some being used as 'rat runs' for through traffic.
+The M40 to the South offers motorway access to London, Heathrow, Birmingham and Oxford.

 The parish has scores of listed buildings and 14 scheduled ancient monuments.
 Approximately 70% of the parish lies within the Chilterns Area of Outstanding Natural Beauty and/or is classified as Green Belt.
-The beauty of the area attracts many tourists and the extensive network of footpaths and bridleways, including the Ridgeway and ancient routes such as the Icknield Way, makes it popular with walkers, cyclists and horse riders.
+The beauty of the area together with good communications attracts many visitors.
+The extensive network of footpaths and bridleways, including the Ridgeway and ancient routes such as the Icknield Way, makes it popular with walkers, cyclists and horse riders.